AyushG6917/Ayush_CICD_Repo/README.md

-# 🚀 CI/CD Pipeline with GitHub, AWS CodeBuild, CodeDeploy & CodePipeline
+# 🚀 CI/CD Pipeline with Git, AWS CodeBuild, CodeDeploy & CodePipeline

 This project demonstrates how to build an automated **CI/CD pipeline** using **AWS Developer Tools** and **GitHub** to deploy a web application on an **EC2 instance**.
 It showcases real-world DevOps practices like continuous integration, build automation, deployment, and version control.